Security-Onion-Solutions/securityonion-docs/architecture.rst

 Fleet Standalone Node
 ~~~~~~~~~~~~~~~~~~~~~

-A Fleet Standalone Node is ideal when there are a large amount of osquery endpoints deployed.
+A :ref:`fleet` Standalone Node is ideal when there are a large amount of osquery endpoints deployed.
 It reduces the amount of overhead on the manager node by transferring the workload associated with managing osquery endpoints to a dedicated system.
 It is also useful for off-network osquery endpoints that do not have  remote access to the Manager node as it can be deployed to the DMZ and TCP/8090 made accessible to your off-network osquery endpoints.

-If the Manager Node was originally setup with Fleet, your grid will automatically switch over to using the Fleet Standalone Node instead as a grid can only have one Fleet instance active at a time.
+If the Manager Node was originally setup with :ref:`fleet`, your grid will automatically switch over to using the :ref:`fleet` Standalone Node instead as a grid can only have one :ref:`fleet` instance active at a time.

-Fleet Standalone Nodes run the following components:
+:ref:`fleet` Standalone Nodes run the following components:

 -  :ref:`fleet`